billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

 - Putting state updates in their own routine is a step closer to being able to separate physics from numerics (at least, I *think* that will help long-term)

+- I worry that having everything inlined will lead to more degradation of the code over time: sections will grow and start to include things that they shouldn't, rather than keeping individual pieces more logically separated. (e.g., someone will put something in the state update section that doesn't belong there.)

 # Question about calculating the tracer version of fluxes